liboyang0112/TRExFitter/docs/BasicTutorial2020/GOF.md

 ### TRExFitter implemetation

 The saturated model as GoF test has been implemented in TRExFitter since tag `TtHFitter-00-04-05`.
 Since tag `TRExFitter-00-04-08` it is the default option when `GetGoodnessOfFit` is set to `TRUE`.
-Technically, it is implemented byt giving _shape factors_, "normalisatio nfactors per bin", to each bin to allow the model to fit the data perfectly without the need to pull any NP.
-The minimisation procedure is then run to with the value of the likelihood that is then used in the GoF calculation.
+Technically, it is implemented byt giving _shape factors_, "normalisation factors per bin", to each bin to allow the model to fit the data perfectly without the need to pull any NP.
+The minimisation procedure is then run to calculate the the absolute likelihood value that is then used in the GoF calculation.

 Let us try to use this option now.
 We will use a configuration file used in our CI tests.
-First produce the inputs:
+First produce the inputs

 ```bash
 trex-fitter n test/configs/FitExampleNtuple.config